Just Checking: Information Seeking, Trust and AI

 Now we’re drowning in confident-sounding information from systems that don’t know anything.
 The research suggests we haven’t figured out how to navigate this environment yet.
 We’re trusting the wrong signals: citations that mean nothing, conversational warmth that implies understanding that isn’t there, formal presentation that masks fabrication.
 We’re verifying less than we should, doing so unevenly across different populations.
 We face systemic vulnerabilities that individual scepticism can’t fully address.
 The cognitive work has flipped: instead of focusing on capture, we now need to verify and sense-make in an environment where information is abundant but accountability is absent.

 We are probably in a bubble.
 Companies will continue quietly walking back their AI promises.
-But whether the bubble bursts or not or not, a change in how we seek and trust information is here to stay.
+But whether the bubble bursts or not, a change in how we seek and trust information is here to stay.

 (* With the exception of Bates’ berrypicking, which is a classic.)